"

 Reflect

 Now that you’ve explored some of the reasons for reflection, take a few moments to consider how you might use reflection in your course(s).
-Enter your thoughts on the following prompts in the box below.
+Record your thoughts in your journal or online notebook.

 Reflection Tools and Techniques

-There are many types of reflections that can be used to support student learning.
+Many types of reflections can be used to support student learning.

-Click on the titles in the accordion below to learn more.
+Click on the titles in the accordion to learn more.